IBM-Cloud/kms-migration-client/README.md

 - You must have access to the IBM Cloud account where your Key Protect service instance was initially provisioned.

 - You must be assigned the appropriate Cloud Foundry access role to view and retrieve Key Protect resources within your IBM Cloud account.
 For example, if you are assigned a _Developer_ access role, you can retrieve the Key Protect keys that are stored in a Cloud Foundry space.
-To learn more about viewing your existing Cloud Foundry access policy, see [Cloud Foundry access](https://console.bluemix.net/docs/iam/cfaccess.html#cfaccess).
+To learn more about viewing your existing Cloud Foundry access policy, see [Cloud Foundry access](https://cloud.ibm.com/docs/iam/cfaccess.html#cfaccess).

 To move keys into a new instance of Key Protect:

 - You must have a new Key Protect service instance provisioned within your IBM Cloud account.
-To learn more about creating a new Key Protect service instance, see [Provisioning the service](https://console.bluemix.net/docs/services/key-protect/provision.html#provision).
+To learn more about creating a new Key Protect service instance, see [Provisioning the service](https://cloud.ibm.com/docs/services/key-protect/provision.html#provision).

 - New instances of Key Protect use Cloud Identity and Access Management (IAM) for access control.
 You must be assigned the appropriate Cloud IAM access role to view and create resources within the new Key Protect service instance.
 If you are assigned a _Manager_ or _Writer_ Cloud IAM role, you can view and create keys in your new Key Protect service instance.
-To learn more about viewing your existing Cloud IAM access policy, see [Working with users](https://console.bluemix.net/docs/iam/iamusermanage.html#iamusermanage).
+To learn more about viewing your existing Cloud IAM access policy, see [Working with users](https://cloud.ibm.com/docs/iam/iamusermanage.html#iamusermanage).

 ## Setting up the migration client

-### Download the latest migration-client
+### Download the latest client

-1. Download the latest release of migration-client for your platform from the [Releases page](https://github.com/locke105/ibm-kms-migration-client/releases)
+1. Download the [latest release](https://github.com/IBM-Cloud/kms-migration-client/releases) of the migration client.

-2. Unzip the release and move into the newly created directory to begin working with the migration client.
+2. Unzip the release, and then change into a newly created directory to begin working with the migration client.

     ```sh
     unzip migration-client-linux-amd64.zip -d migration-client